text-lab/pyevoc/README.md

 > Xie, H., & He, M. (2025). *Tracking Fine-Grained Public Opinions: Two Datasets from Online Discourse on Trending Topics*.
 Mathematics, 13(21), 3433. doi: <a href="https://doi.org/10.3390/math13213433">10.3390/math13213433</a>

 > [!IMPORTANT]
 > The AGI dataset is **not distributed as part of PyEvoc** and remains the intellectual property of its original authors.
 It is used in this repository solely as an illustrative example to demonstrate the software's analytical capabilities.
-Users are responsible for complying with the original dataset's terms of use and citation requirements.
+Users are responsible for complying with the dataset's terms of use and citation requirements.

 <p align="center">
   <img src="assets/corpus_stat.png" width="40%">